embroider-build/ember-auto-import/README.md

 // In your ember-cli-build.js file
 let app = new EmberApp(defaults, {
   autoImport: {
+    alias: {
+      // when the app tries to import from "plotly.js", use
+      // the real package "plotly.js-basic-dist" instead.
+      'plotly.js': 'plotly.js-basic-dist',

+      // you can also use alises to pick a different entrypoint
+      // within the same package.
+This can come up when the default
+      // entrypoint only works in Node, but there is also a browser
+      // build available (and the author didn't provide a "browser"
+      // field in package.json that would let us detect it
+      // automatically).
+      'handlebars': 'handlebars/dist/handlebars'
+    },
     exclude: ['some-package'],
     webpack: {
       // extra webpack configuration goes here